RWE, Latvenergo to co-develop wind parks off Latvian coast

-September 16 (Renewables Now) - German energy major RWE AG (ETR:RWE) has plans for offshore wind power generation in the waters of Latvia which it intends to realise in partnership with state-owned utility Latvenergo AS, the two companies announced today.
+German energy major RWE AG (ETR:RWE) has plans for offshore wind power generation in the waters of Latvia which it intends to realise in partnership with state-owned utility Latvenergo AS, the two companies announced today.

 RWE and Latvenergo have signed a memorandum of understanding (MoU) to jointly develop, construct and operate offshore wind farms in the Baltic Sea.
 According to the announcement, they will be equal partners.